 ACCOMMODATION: Course attendees are responsible for making their own hotel arrangements.
 Several hotels are located in close proximity to the course location.

 FACULTY: Course instruction will be provided by Dr. John Vasiliades, PhD, DABCC, DABFT, a board certified toxicologist.
-Dr. Vasiliades possesses over twenty-nine (29) years of experience in clinical and forensic toxicology, and has testified in over one thousand five hundred (1500) criminal and civil cases.
+Dr. Vasiliades possesses over thirty (30) years of experience in clinical and forensic toxicology, and has testified in over one thousand five hundred (1500) criminal and civil cases.

 "ALCOHOL, DRUGS, AND HOW TO BETTER USE AN EXPERT"